gwroblew/detectXSSlib/detectxsslib/ReadMe.txt

 detectXSSlib is a general purpose library for detection of XSS attacks in URLs.
 It is based on a subset of OWASP CRS ModSecurity rules and optimized for performance.
-See sample tool xssscan and nginx module for API usage examples.
+See sample tool xssscan and nginx module (in ngx_http_detectxsslib_handler) for API usage examples.

 The library processes URLs in three stages.
 First stage removes URL encoding and cleans URL from noisy characters.
 Stage two tokenizes URL matching